marcojr/showCase2019/README.md

 - **nodejs_graphql_apollo_sequelize** : It's done.
 All queries and mutations.

-- **react_native_graphql_redux** : Polishment and review of the code.
-Also, I need to put more transitions at the login forms because I am not happy.
+- **react_native_graphql_redux** : Everything is working, but I need to make the polishment and review of the code.
 Need to remove yellow and red warnings on the console so the app can be 100% healthy.

 - **react_js_graphql_redux** : Not started